-The Wiley Prize in Psychology, worth £5,000, is awarded annually for lifetime achievement by an outstanding international scholar (in odd years), and promising early-career work by a UK-based psychologist (in even years).
+The Wiley Prize in Psychology, worth £5,000, is awarded annually for lifetime achievement by an outstanding international scholar (in odd years), and promising early-career work by a UK-based psychologist, within 5 years of receipt of their doctorate (in even years).
 The award is made in partnership with Wiley.
 The Prize was first awarded in 2009.

 2015 Professor Peter Fonagy FBA, University College London

 2013 Professor Anne Treisman FBA FRS, Princeton University

 2012 Dr Yulia Kovas, Goldsmiths, University of London

 2011 Professor Dr Michael Tomasello, Wolfgang Köhler Primate Research Center, Leipzig

 2010 Dr Essi Viding, Reader in Developmental Psychopathology, University College, London